Using IdM Healthcheck to monitor your IdM environment

 7.2.
 Screening replication using Healthcheck

-Follow this procedure to run a standalone manual test of an Identity Management (IdM) replication topology and configuration using the Healthcheck tool.
+Follow this procedure to run a standalone manual test of your Identity Management (IdM) replication and topology configuration using the Healthcheck tool.

 Prerequisites